ajeunel/Risk_Assessment_Bias/README.md

 Graduate Capstone Final Github

-This project explores the use of supervised machine learning models to predict VI-SPDAT assessment scores based on wellness and demographic data, The initial scope of the project sought to uncover biases in VI-SPDAT scores, but the model's performance was not much better than chance.
-This project has become a defining part of my graduate school experience, and I hope that it leads to data and its ability to improve the real world.
+This project explores the use of supervised machine learning models to predict VI-SPDAT assessment scores and housing outcomes based on wellness and demographic data,  This project has become a defining part of my graduate school experience, and I hope that it leads to data and its ability to improve the real world.

 ---